Parabolic and near-parabolic renormalizations for local degree three: Lifting and to

-\textit{Proof of Proposition \ref{prop-lift}.} (a) The proof is almost the same as that in \cite[\S5.H]{IS08}.
-One only needs to check the consistency along the boundaries of $Y_{j\pm}$ since $\widetilde{Q}$ maps $Y_{j\pm}$ homeomorphically onto $X_{j\pm}$ for $j=1,2$.
+\begin{proof}[Proof of Proposition \ref{prop-lift}] (a) The proof is almost the same as that in \cite[\S5.H]{IS08}.
+It suffices to check the consistency along the boundaries of $Y_{j\pm}$ since $\widetilde{Q}$ maps $Y_{j\pm}$ homeomorphically onto $X_{j\pm}$ for $j=1,2$.
 We omit the details here.